taoyuphy/starter-hugo-research-group/content/contact/contact.md

   columns: '1'
 ---

 There are multiple master and PhD graduate students (2), visiting student(1), postdoctoral researchers (2), and research associate position openings in Yu`s group.
-Please contact Prof. Yu via taoyuphy@mail.ustc.edu.cn if you have strong interest in condensed matter theory and are interested in joining the group.
+Please contact Prof. Yu via taoyuphy@hust.edu.cn if you have strong interest in condensed matter theory and are interested in joining the group.
 We provide competitive salary and comfortable work conditions.